A Knowledge Based User Friendly Approach

 Appendix D: Underwriting Considerations by Property Type

-If you are interested in learning more about the underwriting factors that banks consider for specific types of properties, take a look at page 123 in "Commercial Real Estate Lending."
-You will find information about the following types of properties: office, retail, industrial, multifamily, hospitality, residential health care, investor-owned real estate, ground leases, affordable housing loans, real estate investment trusts (REITS), and loans secured by owner-occupied properties
+Starting on page 123 you will find information about the following types of properties: office, retail, industrial, multifamily, hospitality, residential health care, investor-owned real estate, ground leases, affordable housing loans, real estate investment trusts (REITS), and loans secured by owner-occupied properties.

 Photo by Stephen Dawson on Unsplash